chenchenzi/chenzixu/content/resources/3asr/sr3.md

 We can then move this `lexicon.txt` file to our kaldi training directory at `kaldi/egs/fa-canto/data/local/lang`.

-### 3.3.4 Other text files for Kaldi `data/train`
+### 3.4.4 Other text files for Kaldi `data/train`

-To train acoustic models in Kaldi, we also need text files `segments`, `wav.scp`, `utt2spk`, and `spk2utt`.
+To train acoustic models in Kaldi, we also need text files:
+- `segments`,
+- `wav.scp`,
+- `utt2spk`,
+- `spk2utt`.

 We can generate them in our data working directory `fa-cantonese/` and then move them to the kaldi training directory at `kaldi/egs/fa-canto/data/train`.
 I included some Python snippets to facilitate creating these files.
 You can also achieve this in your preferred programming language.

 ❶ The `utt2spk` file